PrestaShop/prestashop-specs/Order list.md

 After clicking on it, a modal opens and displays a drop-down list of order statuses.

-Pressing the button "Updates status" will apply the status on the selected orders.
+Pressing the button "Updates status" will apply the status to the selected orders.

 2) **Open in a new tabs**